 “The world is experiencing what is now being described as the worst financial crisis since the Great Depression of the 1930s.
 Global credit flows have dried up, financial institutions have fallen over, share markets have plunged and economies worldwide are falling into recession.”

-Governor General Anand Satyanand’s speech from the throne clearly stated the challenge confronting not only his new government, but New Zealand and the wider world.
+Governor General Anand Satyanand’s speech from the throne clearly stated the challenge confronting not only his new government, but

 “My government… commits to an ongoing programme of personal tax reductions; a step up in infrastructure investment, a reduction in government bureaucracy in favour of frontline services; an across the board commitment to lifting productivity growth and a renewed effort to lift education standards.”